How To Make Strong Wine

 Adding Sugar For High Alcohol

-Many wine recipes will find for producing high alcohol wines will call for 2 or 3 pounds of sugar per each gallon.
+Many wine recipes will find for producing high alcohol and stronger wines will call for 2 or 3 pounds of sugar per each gallon.
 And, this is in addition to the sugars that are already being naturally provided by the fruit involved.
 Adding all this sugar at the beginning of fermentation can result in a big problem.

 Sugar is what the wine yeast turns into alcohol.
 So it stands to reason that you need a lot of sugar to make a lot of alcohol.
 But, when all the sugar is added at the beginning of fermentation, the concentration levels can be so high that the sugar can actually inhibit the fermentation.
 The sugar literally start acting as a preservative.